Trump supporters rally near Portland and at Oregon’s Capitol | Federal News Network

 SALEM, Ore.
 (AP) — Hundreds of people gathered Monday afternoon in a small town south of Portland for a pro-President Donald Trump vehicle rally — just over a week after member of a far-right group was fatally shot after a Trump caravan went through Oregon’s largest city.

-Later, pro-Trump supporters and counter-protesters clashed in Oregon’s Capitol city of Salem.
+Later, pro-Trump supporters and counter-protesters clashed in Oregon’s capital city of Salem.

 Vehicles waving flags for Trump, the QAnon conspiracy theory and in support of police gathered at about noon at Clackamas Community College in Oregon City.